nazan/agnopay/README.md

     }

     if($result->getType() === ResultModel::TYPE_FAILED) {
+        /*
+        The payment request will be aborted and the service will not allow further proceedings.
-        // Show failed message to user and end. return __buildResponse("Failed with: {$result->getMessage()}");
+        Show failed message to user and stop further calls to $service->proceed(...).
+        */
+        return __buildResponse("Failed with: {$result->getMessage()}");
     }